atsoc1993/AF-Wallet-Watcher/README.md

 print("Tweeted:", tweet_text)
 ```

-The script uses a while loop that with a 7-day long sleep function to schedule balance summary tweets, these go out on Sunday's.
+The script uses a while loop that uses a 7-day long sleep function to schedule balance summary tweets weekly, these go out on Sunday's.
 ```while True:
     balance_summary_tweet()
     time.sleep(604_800)